 Ejaculation problems are common sexual problems in men.

-The 3 main types of ejacualtion problems are:
+The 3 main types of ejaculation problems are:

 If you have a persistent problem with ejaculation, visit your GP, who will discuss the problem with you and may examine you or refer you to a specialist.

-Premature ejaculation is the most common ejaculation problem.
-It's where the male ejaculates too quickly during sexual intercourse.
+Premature ejaculation is a common ejaculation problem.
+It's where the male ejaculates sooner than he or his partner wishes during sexual arousal.

 Occasional episodes of premature ejaculation are common and are not a cause for concern.
-However, if you're finding that around half of your attempts at sex result in premature ejaculation, it might help to get treatment.
+However, if you're finding that it happens more than you'd like, and it's a problem for you, it might help to get treatment.

 Various psychological and physical factors can cause a man to suddenly experience premature ejaculation.